Gaugler & Lutz banks on Hubtex multidirectional sideloaders for new mobile racking facility

 Optimising space for pallet storage

-“We store and remove up to 120 pallets of raw materials on a daily basis,” explains Dr. Rüdiger Wittenbeck, project manager for process optimisation at Gaugler & Lutz.
+“We store and remove up to 120 pallets of raw materials daily,” explains Dr. Rüdiger Wittenbeck, project manager for process optimization at Gaugler & Lutz.
 The various material formats and varying pallet sizes made it difficult to precisely store materials while making optimum use of the available space.
-Before the new logistics centre was built, goods were stored in standard shelving units or simply stacked on top of each other.
+Before the new logistics center was built, goods were stored in standard shelving units or simply stacked on top of each other.
 Frontloaders transported the pallets to their destinations.
 “We were therefore unable to make optimum use of our storage space.
 Due to the rising demand for our products, we always needed more room,” explains Vanessa Iliadis, who is responsible for logistics processing at Gaugler & Lutz.
 “After implementing our semi-automated warehouse logistics system at the new site, transportation and storage are now much more effective.”
 In search of a partner that could supply the right vehicle for transporting the pallets in the mobile racking system, the specialist in pre-assembled construction components turned to Hubtex.
 The manufacturer of special-purpose vehicles for transporting bulky goods convinced Gaugler & Lutz to put its faith in Hubtex by presenting a tailored interface concept that ideally incorporates vehicle and handling technology in the complex facility.
-Hubtex also ensured optimal alignment between vehicle and warehouse management system.
+Hubtex also ensured optimal alignment between the vehicle and warehouse management system.

 Optimised routes through inductive guidance

 The racking system comprises 12 cantilever transfer trolleys, each with three to five continuous storage levels installed one above the other, along with two fixed rows of racking connected to the sides of the building.
-Since the pallets and the materials stored on them do not come in standard formats, the length, width and height of the goods are measured using a light-based device.
+Since the pallets and the materials stored on them do not come in standard formats, the length, width, and height of the goods are measured using a light-based device.
 The materials are then weighed.
-The dimensions and overall weight of each carrier determines where the goods are stored.
+The dimensions and overall weight of each carrier determine where the goods are stored.
 After being measured, a roller conveyor system transports the pallets into the warehouse, where forklift driver Denis Velichko picks them up on the Hubtex MQ 30 and scans the affixed bar code.
-“The ideal storage location is clearly determined by the dimensions and weight of the load and is communicated to our forklift driver through our process technology,” explains Vanessa Iliadis.
+“The ideal storage location is determined by the dimensions and weight of the load and is communicated to our forklift driver through our process technology,” explains Vanessa Iliadis.
 The designated aisle in the mobile racking system then opens up automatically.
 The driver lines up the vehicle in front of the aisle on the inductive wire and then sets the electric multidirectional sideloader in motion.
 The vehicle then positions itself at the right location in front of the racking.
-The racks must be positioned very precisely to enable clearance of just a few millimetres for the route guidance system and prevent contact with racks or goods.
+The racks must be positioned very precisely to enable clearance of just a few millimeters for the route guidance system and prevent contact with racks or goods.

 Rack fire suppression system: Precision required to protect 4,000 sprinklers